sripriya497/A-B-Testing-CaseStudy/README.md

 ## How to Use This Repository

 - The detailed report is available in `Vungle-Report.docx`.
-- Statistical analysis and data are organized in the `analysis.xlsx` directories.
+- Statistical analysis and data are organized in the `Analysis.xlsx` directories.

 ---